ATC Swap Info

 - Date of swap, or date you completed

-- Give your artwork a title
+- A title for your artwork

 - Edition number (each card should be individually numbered, ex.
 1 of 9 or 1/9)